Greco-Persian Wars

-Darius then began to plan to completely conquer Greece but died in 486 BC and responsibility for the conquest passed to his son Xerxes.
-In 480 BC, Xerxes personally led the second Persian invasion of Greece with one of the largest ancient armies ever assembled.
-Victory over the allied Greek states at the famous Battle of Thermopylae allowed the Persians to torch an evacuated Athens and overrun most of Greece.
-However, while seeking to destroy the combined Greek fleet, the Persians suffered a severe defeat at the Battle of Salamis.
-The following year, the confederated Greeks went on the offensive, decisively defeating the Persian army at the Battle of Plataea, and ending the invasion of Greece by the Achaemenid Empire.
+Upon the death of Darius in 486 BC, his son Xerxes I took the throne and the responsibility for continuing the Achaemenid Empire's stalled conquest of Greece.
+In 480 BC, Xerxes initiated and personally led the second Persian invasion of Greece with one of the largest armies ever assembled in the ancient world.
+His victory over the Greek alliance in the Battle of Thermopylae allowed the Persian army to raze an evacuated Athens and occupy most of the Greek mainland.
+Subsequently seeking to destroy the combined Greek fleet, the Persians suffered a severe defeat in the Battle of Salamis.
+The following year, the confederated Greek forces initiated a joint offensive that decisively routed the Persian army in the Battle of Plataea, which granted independence to Attica and Boeotia.